 Historical Past-Year Versions of Wisconsin Form 1NPR Instructions

-We have a total of six past-year versions of Form 1NPR Instructions in the TaxFormFinder archives, including for the previous tax year.
+We have a total of seven past-year versions of Form 1NPR Instructions in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2019 I-152 Form 1NPR Instructions - Wisconsin Income Tax for Nonresidents and Part-Year Residents